-We believe that people with autism have many needs but also many strengths.
-Pennyhooks gives a purposeful, safe and compassionate farm community to support young people with ASC to find their niche..
+We believe that people with autism have many strengths while also facing many challenges.
+Pennyhooks provides a purposeful, safe and compassionate farm community to support young people with ASC to find their niche.

 - Compassion: we will treat our young people with ASC with respect, kindness and patience.